The RAF 4 Serious Injury Assessment Report: A Practical Guide for South African Doctors

 How Sphygmos helps

-Sphygmos drafts RAF 4 serious injury assessments with the Regulation 3 framework built in — the non-serious injury list step, the AMA Guides Sixth Edition WPI structure and the four narrative-test limbs, in the order the form requires.
-Every draft is exactly that: a draft for the assessing practitioner's review and sign-off.
-Sphygmos never invents an impairment rating — the WPI percentage is always the practitioner's own computation from their own clinical findings.
+Sphygmos drafts RAF 4 serious injury assessments with the statutory framework built in: the non-serious injury list step, the AMA Guides Sixth Edition whole person impairment structure and the four narrative test limbs, in the order the form requires.
+It never invents an impairment or disablement rating.
+The WPI percentage is always the assessing practitioner's own computation from their own clinical findings, and every draft arrives ready for the assessing practitioner's review and sign-off.

 Frequently asked questions